Otto Dix: Later life and death

 Dix eventually returned to Dresden and remained there until 1966.
 After the war most of his paintings were religious allegories or depictions of post-war suffering, including his 1948 Ecce homo with self-likeness behind barbed wire.
 In this period, Dix gained recognition in both parts of the then-divided Germany.
 In 1959 he was awarded the Grand Merit Cross of the Federal Republic of Germany (Großes Verdienstkreuz) and in 1950, he was unsuccessfully nominated for the National Prize of the GDR.
 He received the Lichtwark Prize in Hamburg and the Martin Andersen Nexo Art Prize in Dresden to mark his 75th birthday in 1967.
 Dix was made an honorary citizen of Gera.
 Also in 1967 he received the Hans Thoma Prize and in 1968 the Rembrandt Prize of the Goethe Foundation in Salzburg.

 Dix died on 25 July 1969 after a second stroke in Singen am Hohentwiel.
 He is buried at Hemmenhofen on Lake Constance.

-Dix had three children: a daughter Nelly and two sons, Ursus and Jan.
+Dix had three children: a daughter Nelly; and two sons, Ursus and Jan.

+Restitution of Nazi-looted art

+In 2021 the Museum of Fine Arts in Bern restituted two works by Dix, “Dompteuse” and “Dame in der Loge” to the heirs of the Jewish art collectors Ismar Littmann and Paul Schaefer.
+Discovered in the possession of the son of Hitler's art dealer, Hildebrand Gurlitt, they were suspected of having been looted by Nazis.